raishudesu/ivault/README.md

 - **Document scanning** — Uses the native document scanner to capture the front and back of ID cards sequentially.
 - **Offline-first** — All data and images are stored locally on-device.
 No network requests, no accounts, no telemetry.
 - **3D flip viewer** — Swipe or tap to flip between the front and back of a card, powered by Reanimated shared values and gestures.
+- **Save to device gallery** — Save card images to the native photo library during creation or from the card detail view, using `expo-media-library`.
 - **Light / Dark / System theme** — Persisted theme preference with a clean monochrome palette.
 - **Review & save** — Preview both sides, add a name and optional note, then save to the local database.
 - **Card grid** — 2-column grid of cards with staggered entrance animations.